 But while Houston picked up a much-needed win against its AFC South rival, the biggest story of the day was Houston’s best player absolutely losing his cool.

-Titans cornerback Cortland Finnegan bothered Texans wide receiver Andre Johnson all game long.
+Titans cornerback Cortland Finnegan bothered Texans wide receiver Andre Johnson throughout Sunday’s game.
 After several cheap shots, Johnson, who stood four inches taller and weighed about 40 more pounds, finally erupted in the fourth quarter.
 The seven-time Pro Bowl selection ripped off Finnegan’s helmet, then had his own torn off, spun the Titan to the ground, and began mashing him on the side of the head.

 Both players, as you’d expect, were ejected.